 Affectionately termed as the city of love and romance, Paris is a dream come true for honeymooners.

-We recommend Paris for any time of the year, with only a slight hesitation for the winter because of the cold.
+We recommend a Paris honeymoon for any time of the year, with only a slight hesitation for the winter because of the cold.
+Winter in Paris is the least crowded and least expensive season to visit, and you can soak in the holiday sights of the season.
+But it does get quite cold, so keep that in mind.

 Summertime in Paris is an absolute joy but can get quite hot.
 From June to August, witness the sun-kissed, warm days, and happily wander around.
+Plus, the summer season is packed with fun festivals and outdoor events.
 The city tends to get crowded as it is the high season, and not to mention, expensive.

-So our top recommendation is to go in the fall or spring.
-This will combine the pleasant weather combined with low rates and seclusion.
+So our top recommendation for a honeymoon in Paris is to go in the fall or spring.
+This will combine the pleasant weather with low rates and seclusion.
+Both fall and spring offer amazing seasonal changes to Paris and will add a great spark of color to your honeymoon.

+It’s best to plan outfits that are low maintenance and can be layered for your honeymoon in Paris.
 You will likely be outside a lot during your trip so make sure you bring layers.
-Maybe a light jacket you can have in the morning, but take-off during the heat of the day.
+Maybe a light jacket you can have in the morning but take off during the heat of the day.

 Keep a pair of shades, your best-fitting jeans, and a couple of scarves!
 And don’t forget comfortable walking shoes or sandals.